Ren collects himself in typical Ren fashion: by staring furiously at nothing.

 But even though she looks strikingly similar, she’s not a twin.
 Her ears are pointy, for one, and she’s dressed like a female Link from Legend of Zelda.
 Green tunic, brown belt, brown leggings, but no cap.
-A thin, lightweight backpack hangs from her shoulders.
+A thin carry hangs crosswise next to her left hip.

 “Sidehelm Pass,” Ren says.
 “Terrelly Jindow saved our lives.”

 Her eyes widen.
 “Rennarean?”
-Obviously, they share some history.
-(Not gonna lie—I feel a little jealous).
+(Obviously, they share some history.
+Not gonna lie—I feel hella jealous.)
 “I came to see Terrelly.
 Is he—”

 “Low in spirit, low in body,” Ren says.